kbaseapps/sketch_service/README.md

 Important files:

 * `kbase.yml` and `compile_report.json` are the main configuration required by KBase
 * `entrypoint.sh` is the docker container's entrypoint script.
-The option with no arguments runs the python server.
+The option with no arguments runs the python server
 * `Dockerfile` defines our container and `requirements.txt` defines our pip dependencies.
 * The actual server code lives in `src/server.py`